 Bürgermeister der Gemeinde Pommersfelden und Schirmherr der Sommerakademie 2023

 Collegium Musicum – Schloss Pommersfelden

 Christian Thielemann, Klaus Thunemann, Marie-Luise Neunecker, Hans-Jörg Schellenberger, Roswitha Staege, Rainer Kussmaul, Othmar Mága, Lutz Herbig, Imogen Cooper…!
 All these world-famous musicians have taken part in the Summer Academy Collegium Musicum Schloss Pommersfelden, either as students, teachers, or conductors.
 They all have contributed to the summer academy’s recognized place on the music scene.
 It is known as the third oldest event of its kind in Europe.
 Since its inauguration in 1958 by Dr. Karl Count of Schönborn-Wiesentheid, the International Summer Academy has enjoyed an outstanding reputation worldwide.

 Every year, young musicians aged 18 to 28 are invited to apply for participation.
-The selected applicants receive classes as well as room and board, free of charge.
-The association, also subsidized by the DAAD and the State of Bavaria, covers the cost of their stay.
+The selected applicants receive classes as well as room and board.
+The association covers the costs of their stay.
 Schloss Weissenstein in Pommersfelden has been turned into a museum, and its owners, the Count and Countess of Schönborn-Wiesentheid, open its doors for the entire duration of the Summer Academy.

 The “Music Academy-Orchestra”